 Are you a safe searcher?
 Think carefully about what search terms you use and which search providers you go through.

-we have left the activies below as the children think we need to be safe all year round and parents may want to still use the resources.
+Below are some Safer Internet Day activities that the eCadets think could be helpful to be stay safe all year round and parents may want to still use the resources.

-Ages for Social Media according to their policies as of December 2017.
+Ages for Social Media according to their policies.

 13 Years - Twitter, Facebook, Instagram, Pintrest, Google+ (not GoogleClassroom or Drive), Tumblr, Reddit, Snapchat and Path.